andrewcooke/gears.py/README.md

 chainring and the lowest geared double).

-From the plot you can see that the triple XT (red) has a top gear similar to the top gear of my existing setup (black), and a significantly lower bottom gear.
-The double XT loses one gear at the top and goes slightly lower at the bottom (about half a step).
+From the plot you can see that the triple XT (red) has a top gear similar to the top gear of my existing setup (black) and a significantly lower bottom gear.
+While the double XT loses one gear at the top and goes slightly lower at the bottom (about half a step).

 ## To Use